 Start with leadership

 A successful and meaningful employee experience starts from the top.
-Deloitte’s Global Human Capital Trends report suggests assigning a C-suite leader to support the employee experience cause and lead the team to EX-related deliverables.
-In fact, Adam Khraling, VP of Global HRIS at American Express has done just that:
+Deloitte’s Global Human Capital Trends report suggests assigning a C-suite leader to support the employee experience cause and lead the team to employee experience-related deliverables.

-Not only is it important to have executive-level focus on the employee experience, the expectation that the entire organization will be trained to prioritize EX is just as essential.
+Not only is it important to have an executive-level focus on the employee experience, the expectation that the entire organization will be trained to prioritize a strong employee experience is just as essential.

 Measure results with employee experience surveys

-- eNPS: Measure how an employee is likely to recommend your workplace to a friend with an employee Net Promoter Score [eNPS] survey template and have them share the “why” behind their answer in a free response question.
+- Employee Net Promoter Score (eNPS) : Measure how an employee is likely to recommend your workplace to a friend with an eNPS survey template and have them share the “why” behind their answer in a free response question.
 Then, use Additional Questions to dig deeper into what they suggest you can do to improve their overall experience.
-Learn more about how to customize your eNPS (Employee Net Promoter Score) survey here.
+Learn more about how to customize your eNPS survey here.

-- CSAT: Especially now, employees want to know that you’ve heard their concerns.
-Customize a two-part Customer Satisfaction Score [CSAT] survey template to ask employees how comfortable they are with their remote or in-office work situation during COVID-19.
-When you reopen your office doors, use the same CSAT method to ask them if they are satisfied with the workplace updates.
+- Customer Satisfaction Score (CSAT): More than ever, employees want to know that you’ve heard their concerns.
+Customize a two-part CSAT survey template to ask employees how comfortable they are with their remote, in-office, or hybrid work environment.
+Then, when you start to bring employees back to the office, you can use the same CSAT method to ask and understand if they’re satisfied with the workplace updates.

-Whether you are looking to implement policies to improve EX overall, or need immediate insights into how your employees are feeling about getting back to business, you have the tools to get started on your employee experience journey.
-Start your free trial now and begin prioritizing EX for a safe return to the office during COVID-19 and a permanent increase in happy employees and customers alike.
+Whether you are looking to implement policies to improve employee experience overall, or need immediate insights into how your employees are feeling about getting back to the office, you have the tools you need to get started on your employee experience journey.